gabriela-stoineva-91/Angular-project/README.md

 You can create recipe, edit it, view recipes catalog and see your own recipes!
 You can see details for all recipes in app, but you have to sing-in if you want to change something!
-And you can see and write comments, only you are logged!
+And you can see comments for recipe, but you can write comments, only if you are sing-in!

 Technical details:
 Front-end part ot this app is build with Angular.